apache/pekko-connectors/contributor-advice.md

 In case you see the need to support reading the settings from `Config`, offer a method taking the `Config` instance so that the user can apply a proper namespace.
-Refrain from using `akka.stream.alpakka` as Config prefix, prefer `alpakka` as root namespace.
+Refrain from using `org.apache.pekko.stream.connectors` as Config prefix, prefer `alpakka` as root namespace.

 ## Implementation details